plugins.h_rich.RichProgressBarΒΆ

 - post_task_expand(*, run_id: str, task_id: str, parameters: Dict[str, Any])ΒΆ

-Hook that is called immediately after a task is expanded into separate task.
+Hook that is called immediately after a task is expanded into parallelizable tasks.
 Note that this is only useful in dynamic execution.

 - Parameters: